pygame/pygameweb/README.rst

     pip install -r requirements.dev.txt
     pip install -e .

-If you would get some error related to *pip's conflict checker update* after execute **pip install -r requirements.dev.txt**, add the flag **--use-feature=2020-resolver** to the end of the command.

 For now yuicompressor is needed for css compression, and imagamagick and optipng are needed for creating and optimizing image thumbnails, additionally postgresql is the database of choice::